AleEspo/AleEspo/README.md

 - 🌱 I’m currently learning Product Management and Agile

+- 🧑🏼‍🎨 In my previous employment, I used to be an architect (of concrete and bricks)

 - ⚡ Fun fact: I studied WebDev because I wanted to support other Yoga teachers like myself

 </td><td valign="top" width="50%">